North Oxfordshire Academy: The Academy

-Since then, the colleges have been renamed after the influential British figures Alan Turing, Winston Churchill, Emmeline Pankhurst, and Stephen Hawking.
+When the Academy was established a new block was built with a new hall, reception, canteen and pupil support classrooms.

 It was originally to be called Banbury Academy but due to opposition from Wykham Park Academy (formerly known as Banbury School), the name was changed to North Oxfordshire Academy.
 The cost of the academy is estimated to be around £20 million.

 The school day

 The academy day starts at 08:30 and finishes at 15:20 each day.
 The exception to this is Thursdays, which change the school day to finish at 15:30, and Fridays in which pupils finish at 14:50.
 The timetable consists of four 1 hour & 20 minute periods each day, and this includes one 20-minute break, one 40-minute lunch break and one tutor lesson after lunch.